emso-c/stream-analyser/README.md

     ...
 ```

-The other options provide ways to configure methods of analysing, caching, logging and output.
+The other options provide ways to configure methods of analysing, caching, logging and outputting.
 Full docs can be found in the module.
 Some of the important ones are:
-- `storage_path`: Path to store the related files such as logs and caches.
+- `storage_path`: Path to store project related files such as logs and caches.
-- `cache_limit`: Max stream amount to cache.
+- `cache_limit`: Max file amount to cache.
 - `cache_deletion_algorithm`: In which order the cached files will be deleted.
 - `msglimit`: Message amount to fetch.
 - `verbose`: Make the output verbose.